 On the destination cPanel & WHM server, create a temporary MySQL database.
 To do this, follow the directions in our MySQL Databases documentation.

 On the destination cPanel & WHM server, open the

 On the destination cPanel & WHM server, import the Roundcube data to the database and convert the data to SQLite.
-To do this, run the following command on the destination cPanel & WHM server:
+Run the following command on the destination cPanel & WHM server, where

-litedbfromsqlrepresents the database to which to import the Roundcube data.
+exampledatabaserepresents the database for which to import the Roundcube data:

 There is no content with the specified labels